mdsol/hale/README.md

 The "target" property allows [*Reference Objects*][] to be created from remote resources for use in generating "options" for input attributes.

+### 4.6. request_encoding
+The reserved "request_encoding" propoerty is OPTIONAL.

+Specifies the media type of the body of a request.
+If it is a string the server only accepts request bodies of that media-type.
+If it is a list, the server will accept any of the media-types specified.

+Defaults to application/x-www-form-urlencoded

 ## 5. Data Objects
 *Hale* *Data Objects* inherit from *Hale* [*Reference Objects*][] and specify metadata and constraints associated with values that can be set by a client in exercising a link.